ihollander/js-generator/README.md

 ## Contributing

+If you'd like to make a contribution,

+- fork and clone this project;
+- run `npm install` to install project dependencies;
+- write and test your code; then
-If you'd like to make a contribution, fork this project and make a pull request with your new features!
+- make a pull request with your new feature!

 Here are some ideas for how to extend this project:

 - Use file templates instead of strings?
 - Use `inquirer`, `chalk`, `figlet`, etc for nicer terminal output?